 But if you want to occasionally give a very small amount and only give the safest natural brands then that could be okay.

-Why Does Your Dog Even Need Peanut Butter?
+Why Does Your Dog Need Peanut Butter?

-The only reason I give my dachshund peanut butter was that he has a daily supplement and he won't eat it.
+The only reason I give my dog peanut butter was that he has a daily supplement and he won’t eat it.
 But just a smidgen of peanut butter on it, he gulps it right down.

 It turns out that dogs are not keen on only meat the roasted scent of peanuts in peanut butter.
 This fusion of fats and proteins makes it smell like caramelized meat to dogs.